Minimal polynomial (linear algebra)

 Like the characteristic polynomial, the minimal polynomial does not depend on the base field.
 In other words, considering the matrix as one with coefficients in a larger field does not change the minimal polynomial.
 The reason for this differs from the case with the characteristic polynomial (where it is immediate from the definition of determinants), namely by the fact that the minimal polynomial is determined by the relations of linear dependence between the powers of A: extending the base field will not introduce any new such relations (nor of course will it remove existing ones).

 The minimal polynomial is often the same as the characteristic polynomial, but not always.
-For example, if A is a multiple aI_{n} of the identity matrix, then its minimal polynomial is X − a since the kernel of aI_{n} − A = 0 is already the entire space; on the other hand its characteristic polynomial is (X − a)^{n} (the only eigenvalue is a, and the degree of the characteristic polynomial is always equal to the dimension of the space).
-The minimal polynomial always divides the characteristic polynomial, which is one way of formulating the Cayley–Hamilton theorem (for the case of matrices over a field).
+For example, if A is a multiple aI_{n} of the identity matrix, then its minimal polynomial is X − a since the kernel of aI_{n} − A = 0 is already the entire space; on the other hand, its characteristic polynomial is (X − a)^{n} (the only eigenvalue is a, and the degree of the characteristic polynomial is always equal to the dimension of the space).
+The minimal polynomial always divides the characteristic polynomial, which is one way of formulating the Cayley–Hamilton theorem (for the case of matrices over a field), while the characteristic polynomial always divides some power of the minimal polynomial.